Created by Wyatt Blassingame

 Which certainly came in handy when, after that miracle operation, he resumed his job as detective in New Orleans.

-Come to think of it, was blind TV detective Mike Longstreet‘s stomping grounds as well.
+Come to think of it, that was blind TV detective Mike Longstreet‘s stomping grounds as well.

-Longstreet, however, had Bruce Lee (and Pax) to lend an occasional hand, while Smith had his faithful assistant Bushelmouth, who’s not exactly described in glowing terms.
+Longstreet, however, had Bruce Lee (and Pax the wonder dog) to lend an occasional hand, while Smith had his faithful assistant Bushelmouth, who’s not exactly described in glowing terms.
 He’s generally portrayed as a drunken, incompetent moron.
 Suffice it to say this is not exactly “woke” literature, and to be honest, it was offensive even back in the thirties when the stories were originally published.
 Not that the inherent racism was the sole problem with these stories.
 Even by pulp standards, the plots are pretty hokey, with Smith constantly stumbling into some vast criminal conspiracy that he takes on mano à mano.
 Shoot-outs abound, and seemingly impossible crimes, possibly haunted houses and all sorts of criminal masterminds aren’t exactly scarce, giving many of these stories a comic book feel.
-As if the super-ears hadn’t already leaned that way.
+As if the super-ears hadn’t already had the stories leaning that way.

 Blassingame was yet another of those prolific pulpsters with a slew of series characters to his name (including Joe Gee, who couldn’t sleep while he was on a case), but the once-blind detective with the super ears proved to be his longest-running and most popular character, and even prompted a 1944 collection, John Smith Hears Death Walking, which was later folded into the multi-volume Steeger Books collection which began in 2020, as part of their “Dime Detective Library,” even though the Smith stories all appeared in Detective Tales.